edenlabllc/rmk/README.md

 SREs,
 cloud architects, system analytics, software testers and even managers with minimal technical background.

-### Efficiency in numbers

-Initially, it has been developed by [Edenlab LLC](https://edenlab.io/) as the main CLI for provisioning and managing [Kodjin FHIR Server](https://kodjin.com) on Kubernetes clusters in different environments.

-Since 2021, RMK has been an integral part of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kubernetes clusters for development and testing purposes, both manually and within CI/CD pipelines.

-**:rocket: Proven at scale**:

-- **220+** clusters handled **monthly** (based on a 5-day workweek).
-- **2,600+** clusters handled **annually**.
-- **10,000+** clusters orchestrated **since 2021**.

-Beyond internal use, RMK is also leveraged by various external clients to streamline their CI/CD workflows, ensuring fast and efficient Kubernetes environment management.

 ### Advantages

 RMK simplifies the setup and management of Kubernetes-based projects of any complexity level due to the following